James Jesus Angleton: Personal life and death

 The Angletons lived in the Rock Spring neighborhood of Arlington, Virginia until Angleton's death.
-The Angletons had a tumultuous marriage at times, nearly divorcing in 1946, but developed a varied social set in Washington, including professional acquaintances in intelligence, poets, painters and journalists.
+The Angletons had a tumultuous marriage, nearly divorcing as early as 1946, and temporarily separating on several occasions thereafter, but nevertheless, stayed married and developed a varied social set in Washington, including professional acquaintances in intelligence, poets, painters and journalists.
 The Angletons maintained a friendship with E.E.
 Cummings and his wife, Marion, until the Cummings' deaths, and Angleton was a regular golf partner of James Laughlin.

-Angleton's hobbies included orchid cultivation (he built a hothouse in his backyard, and developed a hybrid named after his wife), fly fishing, and gemology.
-Angleton also wrote poetry and was an amateur photographer.
+Angleton's hobbies included orchid cultivation (he built a hothouse in his backyard, and developed a hybrid named after his wife), beekeeping, fly fishing, duck hunting, and gemology.
+The Angletons frequently summered at a Congdon family lodge on the banks of the Brule River in Wisconsin, and occasionally visited Glensheen in Duluth.
+Angleton continued to read and write poetry (being a regular at DC-area Joyce lectures) and was an amateur photographer, going back to his portraits of Pound.

 Angleton's wife and his daughters explored Sikhism, and both of Angleton's daughters became followers of Harbhajan Singh Khalsa.

-Angleton died from cancer in Washington, D.C., on 11 May 1987.
+Angleton died of lung cancer in Washington, D.C. on 11 May 1987, aged 69.
+At his funeral, held at a United Church of Christ parish in Rock Spring, his lifelong friend Reed Whittemore read T.S.
+Eliot's "Gerontion".
+He is buried at Morris Hill Cemetery in Boise, about one hundred feet away from his longtime nemesis, Senator Frank Church.

+Upon news of his death, the past and then-present heads of Mossad and Shin Bet secretly gathered to hold a tree-planting ceremony in honor of Angleton in a grove about ten miles west of Jerusalem's Old City.
+Angleton is also commemorated in Jerusalem with the "Jim Angleton Corner", an overlook point in Yemin Moshe.